orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-Then it will be generated as below:
+The files will be generated as below:

 ```
 src/